 Best Activities To Do With Toddlers In Paris

-So you’ve figured out the in and outs of traveling to and around Paris.
+If you are visiting Paris for the first time and got to this part – you’ve figured out the basics in and outs of traveling to and around Paris.
 You’re now wondering what to do in Paris with toddlers.
 So it’s time to plan what fun Paris kids attractions you can do with your little ones while you’re there!
 Paris has a number of sites, landmarks, and attractions that are perfect for kids.
 Here are some things to do with toddlers in Paris.

 Hot Air Balloon

 Going up in a hot air balloon is an amazing experience for a toddler.
 The ride is pretty short, which is excellent for that age.
 You’ll get a breathtaking view of Paris, which automatically puts this on the list of things to do with children in Paris.
 The hot air balloon is located in the charming Parc Andre Citroen.

 Before showing up, it is recommended that you check to make sure the balloon is running that day.
 The first ride is at 9am, and its recommended that if you’re going at a popular vacation time, that you arrive in the morning to avoid long lines.
 Children under 3 are free.
 Ages 3-11 are €8 and adults cost €15.

 For another idea of what to do in Paris with a toddler, try a puppet show.
 In France, Marionnettes or Guignols are puppet shows that are very popular among children.
 This is a great activity for a toddler because even if they don’t understand French, the visual show fully captivates their attention.